Linslade: Community facilities

 The 1970s expansion added one community centre on Bideford Green, run by a Residents Association; this includes a small bar.
-This can be hired out for public use, and is used for dance lessons and martial arts, as well as a polling station.
+This can be hired out for public use, and is used for dance lessons, Zumba and martial arts, as well as a polling station.
 Dance classes can also be taken at another community centre – the Forster Institute; and the Leanne Hughes dance school next to the station.
 Linslade Parish Hall (St Barnabas' Church Hall – a school until 1961) is used by many Leighton-Linslade organisations, including Tai Chi groups.
 Nyamba Scout Hut is home to 1st Linslade Scouts and Guides, as well as playgroups.

 Parks and playgrounds

 Linslade has two play areas and parks at Mentmore Road on the way to Cedars School and St Barnabas opposite the railway station.

 Linslade has two semi-wild park areas.
 Linslade Wood (colloquially called Bluebell Wood) is a mature woodland dating back to at least the 16th century.
 Tiddenfoot Pit, a former quarry, turned into a lake and wildlife area.
 Both are managed by Greensands Trust.

 Stockgrove Country Park and Rushmere Country Park are nearby.